 Imperial College London holds insurance policies which apply to this study.
-If you experience harm or injury as a result of taking part in this study, you will be eligible to claim compensation without having to prove that Imperial College is at fault.
+If you experience serious and enduring harm or injury as a result of taking part in this study, you may be eligible to claim compensation without having to prove that Imperial College is at fault.
 This does not affect your legal rights to seek compensation.